samstork/MysteryProject/Characters/Ramona Jones.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
 Child of the [[Robert Jones]], but doesn't know about their criminal activity.
 Otherwise just lives a pretty normal student life.
-Gets special treatment at [[Nightclub]] due to family relation.
+Gets special treatment at [[Pollock]] due to family relation.
 Bit of an emo/party girl vibe going.

 ### Important Facts